 Dimensions – 12.6 x 4.33 x 9.25 inches

-My favorite choice will go with Yabano because of it’s long and yet compact body.
-While it takes the least space on your counter, it’s long enough to accommodate big cups.
+My favorite choice will go with Yabano because of its long and yet compact body.
+While it takes the least space on your counter, it’s tall enough to accommodate big cups.

 Additionally, there are two drip trays in this machine, the one on the top is easily removable to fit an even larger cup.
 It comes with a 15-bar extraction pump and a visual pressure gauge.